 5. Display real commitment to a plan, with milestones.

 Passion and confidence are a good start, but every investor wants to see a credible plan, with specific milestones along the way.
 These show a focus on the business elements required for success and metrics for ensuring accountability, management control, and feedback along the way.

 6. Emphasize the value and skills of your team.

-Founders who present themselves as a lone entrepreneur may develop an innovative solution, but building a business requires a team.
-You need to show that you have a powerful team, and can attract and lead people with strong skills complimentary to yours for marketing, finance, sales, and operations.
+Founders who present themselves as lone entrepreneurs may develop an innovative solution, but building a business requires a team.
+You need to show that you have a powerful team and can attract and lead people with strong skills complimentary to yours for marketing, finance, sales, and operations.

 7. Demonstrate flexibility, resilience, and determination.

 Smart investors know that no matter how certain you are that your solution is right, you will probably need to pivot at least once as you learn from the marketplace.
 You need to show you have a "Plan B" and a never-give-up mindset in handling any competitive threat or customer reaction.

 The message here is that it is just as important to develop and communicate your personal innovative strengths as it is to pitch your solution's innovative features.